prateek-1606/prismforce_coding_ques/README.md

 initial power and can attack Abhimanyu from behind if he is battling in iteratively next circle Write an algorithm to find if Abhimanyu can cross the Chakravyuh and test it with two sets of test cases.

+# Please find test cases in testcases.cpp to test the program